PietroPalo00/LSPD/README.md

 # LSPD
-"This is a test for the ciao project development exam"
+"This is a test for the software project development lab course at H-Farm"